 Name Age Position

-S. Scott Crump 59 Chairman of the Board of Directors and Chief Innovation Officer
+S. Scott Crump 60 Chairman of the Board of Directors and Chief Innovation Officer

-Elchanan Jaglom 71 Chairman of the Executive Committee
+Elchanan Jaglom 72 Chairman of the Executive Committee

-David Reis 52 Chief Executive Officer
+David Reis 53 Chief Executive Officer and Director

-Edward J. Fierko 71 Director
+Edward J. Fierko 72 Director

-Ilan Levin 47 Director
+Ilan Levin 48 Director

-John J. McEleney 50 Director
+John J. McEleney 51 Director

-Clifford H. Schwieter 65 Director
+Clifford H. Schwieter 66 Director

-Adina Shorr 52 Director
+Ziva Patir 64 Director

-Eyal Desheh 60 External Director
+Eyal Desheh 61 External Director

-Victor Leventhal 68 External Director
+Victor Leventhal 69 External Director

-Erez Simha 50 Chief Financial Officer and Chief Operating Officer (Israel)
+Erez Simha 51 Chief Financial Officer and Chief Operating Officer (Israel)

-S. Scott Crump, who has served as our Chairman of the Board since the merger and as our Chief Innovation Officer since February 2013, previously served as Chief Executive Officer, President, Treasurer and a director of Stratasys, Inc. from its inception in 1988 until the merger, and as Chief Financial Officer of Stratasys from February 1990 to May 1997.
+S. Scott Crump, who has served as our Chairman of the Board since the Stratasys-Objet merger and as our Chief Innovation Officer since February 2013, previously served as Chief Executive Officer, President, Treasurer and a director of Stratasys, Inc. from its inception in 1988 until the Stratasys-Objet merger, and as Chief Financial Officer of Stratasys from February 1990 to May 1997.
 Mr. Crump was, with Lisa H. Crump, his wife, a co-founder of Stratasys, Inc., and he is the inventor of our FDM technology.
 During the period from 1982 to 1988, Mr. Crump was a co-founder and Vice President of Sales of IDEA, Inc., which later changed its name to SI Technologies, Inc., a leading manufacturer of force, load and pressure transducers.
 Mr. Crump continued to be a director and shareholder of that company until its sale to Vishay Intertechnologies, Inc. (NYSE: VSH) in April 2005.
 Mr. Crump holds a B.S. in mechanical engineering from Washington State University.

-Elchanan Jaglom has served as Chairman of the Executive Committee of our company since the merger.
-Prior to that time, he served as Chairman of Objet's board of directors from 2001 until the merger.
-Mr. Jaglom is also the Chairman of Diamond Capital Management Ltd., the investment manager of the Diamond Group of investment funds.
-In parallel to his involvement with these entities, Mr. Jaglom has been involved in private equity and venture capital investment since the early 1980s, focusing primarily on early-stage technology companies.
+Elchanan Jaglom has served as Chairman of the Executive Committee of our company since the Stratasys-Objet merger.
+Prior to that time, he served as Chairman of Objet's board of directors from 2001 until the Stratasys-Objet merger.
+Mr. Jaglom also served as the Chairman of Diamond Capital Management Ltd., the investment manager of the Diamond Group of investment funds, until January 2, 2014.
+In parallel to his involvement with these entities, Mr. Jaglom has been involved in investment management of funds, private equity and venture capital investment since the early 1980s, focusing primarily on early-stage technology companies.
 He is currently a member of the Board of Trustees of the Tel Aviv Museum of Art and the Ben Gurion University of the Negev.
-He holds a bachelor's degree in economics and statistics from the Hebrew University in Jerusalem and an M.B.A from New York University.
+He holds a bachelor's degree in economics and statistics from the Hebrew University in Jerusalem and an M.B.A. from New York University.

-David Reis has served as our (and, prior to the merger, as Objet's) Chief Executive Officer since March 2009.
-He also served as a director of Objet from 2003 until the closing of the merger.
+David Reis has served as our (and, prior to the Stratasys-Objet merger, as Objet's) Chief Executive Officer since March 2009 and as a director since June 2013.
+He also served as a director of Objet from 2003 until the closing of the Stratasys-Objet merger.
 Previously, he served as Chief Executive Officer and President of NUR Macroprinters Ltd. (NURMF.PK), a wide format printer manufacturer that was acquired by HP, from February 2006 to March 2008.
 Prior to joining NUR, Mr. Reis served as the Chief Executive Officer and President of ImageID, an automatic identification and data capture solution provider, and of Scitex Vision (NASDAQ & TASE: SCIX), a developer and manufacturer of wide-format printers.
 Mr. Reis holds a B.A. in Economics and Management from the Technion/Israel Institute of Technology and an M.B.A. from the University of Denver.